 Maryland’s bench stormed the field to celebrate its winning shot from junior attackman Anthony DeMaio, and Richmond players soon headed to the locker room for a long post-game meeting.

-Junior midfielder Mitch Sacova started hot with two goals that gave Richmond an early lead.
+Junior midfielder Mitch Savoca started hot with two goals that gave Richmond an early lead.
 First-year attackman Richie Connell joined in early too with three first-half goals and a breakout performance that earned him a starting spot in the second half.

 Richmond’s defense gave Maryland fits through the first three quarters, switching between a man-to-man scheme and a zone defense, staying with the latter in the second half and overtime.
 The zone forced turnovers and a few 80-second shot clock violations, helping Richmond to an 11-7 lead to start the fourth quarter.

-“We did a very good job of staying composed for the first three quarters,” Sacova said.
+“We did a very good job of staying composed for the first three quarters,” Savoca said.
 “Unfortunately, we began to shy away from the things we practiced and things that we did for the first three quarters.”